telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 * Add a `value` method to the widget, which sets the current widget value and returns the current value if no arguments are passed.
 * [Trigger](http://docs.telerik.com/kendo-ui/api/javascript/ui/widget#methods-trigger) the widget change event when the widget value is changed.

-The examples below demonstrate how to create a simple input widget that selects the value on focus.
+The following examples demonstrate how to create a simple input widget that selects the value on focus.

 **Step 1.** Create the widget and implement the functionality that you are looking for.